stevegeek/ai_refactor/README.md

 ## Command history

 The tool keeps a history of commands run in the `.ai_refactor_history` file in the current working directory.

-## Note on performance and ChatGPT version

-_The quality of results depend very much on the version of ChatGPT being used._

-I have tested with both 3.5 and 4 and see **significantly** better performance with version 4.

 ## Development